jopieji/jopieji/README.md

 - 👋 I'm a third year student at DePaul University studying with an emphasis in Software Development.
 - 👀 I’m interested in sports, finance, sustainability, and music.
-- 🛠️ I'm working on getting accustomed to my busy schedule.
-I have midterms this week, so my projects are on the shelf at the moment.
-I'm working on a Java-based Git Repository Code Analysis tool.
+- 🛠️ I'm working on a Java-based Git Repository Code Analysis tool.
 I started a new internship at CCC Intelligent Solutions this month, and I'm working on the Workflow team on security.
 - :closed_book: I'm currently taking coursework in Computer Systems and Object Oriented Software Development.
 I also have a course that focuses on enhancing my internship experience.
 - 💞️ I’m looking to collaborate on financial related projects and projects finding creative solutions regarding sustainability.
 - 📫 You can email me at jakeopie9@gmail.com, or reach out to me on LinkedIn at https://www.linkedin.com/in/jake-opie-992b19218/